nezvers/JS_GameLoop/README.md

 # JS GameLoop
-Simple game loop with directional input and delta time
+Simple game loop with directional input and delta time in JavaScript.